MattiaMarseglia/AI-Painting-Classification/README.md

 - **UltimateDataSet2.0/**: Contains the comprehensive dataset used for training and validation.
 - **final_log/**: Logs and records of the training and validation processes.
 - **final_model/**: The final trained model ready for deployment.
-- **Highlights/**: Contains a series of images and descriptions depicting the model’s performance and particular cases of interest.
-- **Result/**: Contains the JSON file of the results obtained on extra validation sets.
-- **Test/**: Contains the JSON files of the results obtained on the primary validation sets, including performance metrics for different model versions.
-- **Project_report/**:
 - **FinalPresentationMachineLearning.pptx**: Presentation summarizing the project and its results.
 - **FinalProjectMachineLearning.pdf**: Final report detailing the project, methodologies, and outcomes.
 - **README.md**: This README file providing an overview of the project.
 - **test.ipynb**: Jupyter notebook for testing the model and making predictions.
 - **train.ipynb**: Jupyter notebook for training the model.